epdansereau/UniversalPaperclipsSolver/README.md

 Functionalities include:

 - Calculating and setting the best price for paperclips.
-- Always selecting the winner of strategic modeling tourneys, by counting points as they happen.
+- Always selecting the winner of strategic modelling tourneys, by counting points as they happen.
 - Analyzing frames from the battle canvas.
 - Buying clippers, using trust, investing, building factories and drones, etc.